-Since the introduction of the FIRTH values, Kina has seen an increase in employee participation in FIRTH value moments which has helped them gain renewed perspective in our values and how they can be applied through the business.
-Our Learning Managements System was updated to include self-assessment and leader assessment of employee contribution to our Values and defined behaviours
+In 2023, Kina changed the FIRTH values and adopted the FIRST values.
+Since the introduction of the FIRST values, Kina has seen an increase in employee participation in FIRTH value moments which has helped them gain renewed perspective in our values and how they can be applied through the business.
+Our Learning Managements System was updated to include self-assessment and leader assessment of employee contribution to our Values and defined behaviours.

-Kina has articulated its Group Vision Statement, its Defining Purpose and its Culture in its Board Charter, a copy of which is available on the Company's website at investors.kinabank.com.pg/Investors/?page=corporate-governance.
+Kina has articulated its Group Vision Statement, its Defining Purpose and its Culture in its Board Charter, a copy of which is available on the Company's website at https://investors.kinabank.com.pg/ Investors/?page=corporate- governance.